-For further information on laws and regulations for speech-language pathology and audiology support personnel in educational and other practice settings, please visit these websites:
+For further information on laws and regulations for speech-language pathology and audiology support personnel in educational and other practice settings, please visit this website:

-Indiana DOE does not license support personal.
-SLPA’s must be registered with the Indiana Professional Licensing Agency
+School Setting Requirements: Indiana DOE does not license support personal.
+SLPA's must be registered with the Indiana Professional Licensing Agency.

 To see where your state stands on support personnel licensure trends, please view the trends charts which are updated annually: